rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

    }
    ```

-   We can think of a scenario where the developer defines a neural network using
+   We can think of a scenario where the developer defines a neural network as a
-   quantize tensors,
+   function whose parameters are of type `QuantizedFloat`.
+When training
+   parameters to this neural network, the function needs to be

    ```swift
    // `QuantizedTensor` is a vector space.